 U.S./Israel Complete Successful Arrow Missile Defense Test

-This test marks the U.S./Israeli Arrow II program’s 14th success in 16 attempts.
-The Arrow program is managed by the Israeli Missile Defense Organization in close cooperation with the U.S. Missile Defense Agency.
+This test marks the U.S./Israeli Arrow II program’s 13th success in 15 attempts.
+The Arrow program, started in 1988, is managed by the Israeli Missile Defense Organization in close cooperation with the U.S. Missile Defense Agency.
 The system is fully operational in Israel and is operated by the Israeli Air Force.

 Contact: Rick Lehner, MDA Public Affairs, at (703) 697-8997 or Richard.Lehner@mda.mil